-Our audits of the consolidated financial statements and internal control over financial reporting referred to in our reports dated March 11, 2014 appearing in the accompanying Registration Statement on Form N-2 also included an audit of the senior securities table of Horizon Technology Finance Corporation appearing in this Registration Statement on Form N-2.
+Our audits of the consolidated financial statements and internal control over financial reporting referred to in our reports dated March 11, 2014 appearing in the accompanying Post-Effective Amendment No. 9 to the Registration Statement on Form N-2 also included an audit of the senior securities table of Horizon Technology Finance Corporation appearing in this Post-Effective Amendment No. 9 to the Registration Statement on Form N-2.
 This table is the responsibility of Horizon Technology Finance Corporation's management.
 Our responsibility is to express an opinion based on our audits of the consolidated financial statements.